CJL1nk/Programming-for-Beginners/README.md

 Before we get started, keep in mind that this is more of a learning guide than a tutorial itself.
 There'll still be a good amount of mini lessons I'll teach and whatnot, especially in the first few lessons, however this is mostly meant to be self-paced and taught.
 Multiple resources for learning given topics are given at the bottom of each lesson.
 Don't let that turn you away though, as the resources and information you find here is more valuable than you'll likely find anywhere else.

+This lesson should take ideally 3-4 weeks, at the very least 2-3.

 ### ----- What to learn (Ordered) -----
 - Basic programming functions like printing, performing operations on numbers, user input
 - If/Else statements